opensearch-project/documentation-website/_security-plugin/configuration/ldap.md

 ### Configuring multiple user and role bases

-To configure multiple user bases in the authc and/or authz section, use the following syntax:
+To configure multiple user bases in the `authc` or `authz` section, use the following syntax:

 ```yml
         ...